-Your use of this PDF, the BioOne Complete website, and all posted and associated content indicates your acceptance of BioOne's Terms of Use, available at www.bioone.org/terms-of-use.
+Your use of this PDF, the BioOne Digital Library, and all posted and associated content indicates your acceptance of BioOne's Terms of Use, available at www.bioone.org/terms-of-use.

-Usage of BioOne Complete content is strictly limited to personal, educational, and non - commercial use.
+Usage of BioOne Digital Library content is strictly limited to personal, educational, and non-commercial use.
 Commercial inquiries or rights and permissions requests should be directed to the individual publisher as copyright holder.

-BioOne sees sustainable scholarly publishing as an inherently collaborative enterprise connecting authors, nonprofit publishers, academic institutions, research libraries, and research funders in the common goal of maximizing access to critical research.
+BioOne is an innovative nonprofit that sees sustainable scholarly publishing as an inherently collaborative enterprise connecting authors, nonprofit publishers, academic institutions, research libraries, and research funders in the common goal of maximizing access to critical research.

-Maternal Obesity Impairs Specific Regulatory Pathways in Human Myometrial Arteries1
+Maternal Obesity Impairs Specific Regulatory Pathways in Human Myometrial Arteries

-Christina E. Hayward, ^{2,3,4} Elizabeth J. Cowley, ^{3,4} Tracey A. Mills, ^{3,4,5} Colin P. Sibley, ^{3,4} and Mark Wareing ^{3,4}
+Christina E. Hayward, Elizabeth J. Cowley, Tracey A. Mills, Colin P. Sibley, and Mark Wareing